Teaching and Related Materials

 Economic Geography (MSc)

-This course examines how global trends—such as technological change, climate change, and demographic transitions—affect regions differently, leading to varying economic, social, and environmental outcomes.
+This course (GEMEGTT) examines how global trends—such as technological change, climate change, and demographic transitions—affect regions differently, leading to varying economic, social, and environmental outcomes.
 It focuses on understanding the causes of regional socio-economic inequalities and explores how governments and other actors attempt to address them through policy at different spatial scales.

 The course has two main aims.
 First, it introduces students to key theoretical and empirical debates in Economic Geography.
 Second, it applies these insights to real-world practices in local and regional development.
 Topics include regional labour markets, entrepreneurship, globalization, and spatial policy tools such as city branding, business incentives, and land-use planning.